IRS Seizures for Forfeiture

 Attorney for Seizures by the IRS for Forfeiture

-If your bank account or other property was seized by the IRS for forfeiture, contact an attorney at Sammis Law Firm.
+If your bank account or other property was seized by a Special Agent with the IRS Criminal Investigation unit for forfeiture, contact an attorney at Sammis Law Firm.

 Call 813-250-0500.